How to Leave the United States and Where to Go Next: 5 Easy Steps

 If you decide to look toward Asia, you probably won’t find a better country than Singapore.

-In fact, it is one of the most favorite destination countries for ultra-high-net-worth Individuals.
+In fact, it is one of the favorite destinations for ultra-high-net-worth individuals because of the luxury they can enjoy.

-According to the Safe Cities Index, Singapore has ranked in the top 5 countries of the world in digital, health, and infrastructure security, making it one of the most progressive and safest countries in the world.
+According to the Safe Cities Index , Singapore has ranked in the top 5 countries in the world in digital, health and infrastructure security, making it one of the most progressive and safest countries in the world.

 For Americans who don’t feel safe in the US anymore, this is a hugely encouraging factor.